-Matt Hands, Business Director, Insurance
+Matt Hands, VP, Insurance and MoneySense

-Most Canadians choose a comprehensive home insurance policy because the pricing difference between all 3 policies is minimal, so why not get the best?
-Comprehensive insurance covers the home and its contents from a number of risks, except for: earthquakes, war, and, you guessed it flood damage.
+There are three types of home insurance policies offered in Canada – basic, broad, and comprehensive.
+Most Canadians choose a comprehensive home insurance policy because the pricing difference between all three policies is minimal – so why not get the best?
+Comprehensive insurance covers the home and its contents from a number of risks, except for: earthquakes, war, and – you guessed it – flood damage.

-Flood insurance add-ons to your home insurance policy:
+These are the flood insurance coverage add-ons you need to consider for your home insurance policy:

 Overland water coverage

 Is your home covered for water and flood damage?

 Not all forms of water damage are covered by your basic home insurance policy.
 Make sure you're fully covered by comparing home insurance quotes with flood coverage today.

 Since 1970, provinces and territories have worked with the federal government to provide some financial assistance to those without flood insurance.
 The federal government only steps in when the costs far exceed what the province or territory can cover on its own.
 Each province and territory has its limits, laws, and regulations on how the money is given out.